As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 If you stock up on essential oils regularly, you should have a system in place to make sure you are using up your old bottles first.

-One way to do this is by labeling all your essential oil bottles clearly with the date on which they were purchased.
-This will also allow you to quickly check how long you have had an oil before using it each time.
+One way to do this is by labeling all your essential oil bottles clearly with the date on which they were purchased and the expiry date.

 The only way to extend the shelf life of your essential oils and ensure that they retain all their beneficial properties for the longest time is by protecting them against light, oxygen, and heat.

 Note: Never use plastic containers.
 Essential oils are very potent and will react with plastic and get contaminated.

 Read: How To Store Essential Oils Properly To Maximize Shelf Life for more detailed storage tips.